 Getting a visa is so different for each country.
-I have come across countries where you can get a visa on arrival, countries you don’t require a visa for, ones where you can get an evisa online and others where you have to go into a consulate or send your physical passport somewhere.
+I have come across countries where you can get a visa on arrival.
+Countries you don’t require a visa for.
+Some you can get an evisa online, and others where you have to go into a consulate or send your physical passport somewhere.

 How many people are roughly on each program you have attended?

-This is super varied dependent on the location, time of year, positions they are looking to fill etc. Each of them typically has at least two volunteers and the school I volunteered at had at least 5 others at all times.
+This is super varied dependent on the location, time of year, positions they are looking to fill etc. Each of them typically has at least two volunteers and the school I volunteered at had at least 5 others traveling the world with Worldpackers at all places.
 It makes it a really great way to meet people from all over the world who have common interests to yours.

 What made you choose India to start?

-I don’t really know what made me choose India to start, I think that it was just something completely different where I would be pushed out of my comfort zone.
-I also had the range of health issues that were causing me a lot of stress when I was told I wouldn’t be able to do things like run or dance again and that I would have to adjust to my body as it was, which often meant not being able to walk.
+I don’t really know what made me choose India to start.
+Perhaps it was just something completely different.
+Where I would be pushed out of my comfort zone.
+I also had a range of health issues that were causing me a lot of stress.
+A while ago I was told I wouldn’t be able to do things like run or dance again and that I would have to adjust to my body as it was.
+Which often meant not being able to walk.

-I really wanted to get some intensive knowledge on yoga in the hopes that it could help me stay mobile, and what better place to learn about yoga than India, the birthplace of it!
+I really wanted to get some intensive knowledge of yoga in the hopes that it could help me stay mobile.
+And what better place to learn about yoga than India, the birthplace of it!
 Since then I have obviously fallen in love with India and I expect to spend a fair amount of time there.

 What other countries have you been to and have on your radar?

 So far I have been to Thailand twice, Spain, USA, Japan, Fiji, India and Sri Lanka.
 I am planning to start making my way through the middle east this year starting with Pakistan, Oman, UAE, Lebanon, Cyprus and Israel.
-I think that is enough planning for the time being and it will likely change because I am overly spontaneous, but that it the rough plan for now.
+That is enough planning for the time being.
+And it will likely change because I am overly spontaneous, but that is the rough plan for now.